dgp1130/rules_prerender/README.md

 # Renders the page, bundles JavaScript and CSS, injects the relevant
 # `<script />` and `<style />` tags, and combines with all transitive resources
 # to create a directory with the following paths:
-#     /my_page/index.html - Final prerendered HTML page.
+#     /my_page/index.html - Final prerendered HTML page with CSS styles inlined.
 #     /my_page/index.js - All transitive client-side JS source files bundled
 #         into a single file.
 #     /images/foo.png - The image used in `my_component`.